BrainEnergyLab/Inflammation-Index/Using-the-R-Inflammation-Index-Package.md

 \#1](#step-1-loading-in-data-morphpreprocessing-function) as that
 example data only covers a single animal at a single treatment level.**

-Here we use the fread function to read in a .csv file - our **pathToExampleData** argument is just a string that is the path to where we’ve downloaded the [Example morphPreProcessing() Function Output](https://drive.google.com/file/d/1dtgZZuBTPg-uJaWxZy8bOav8mSJs-msY/view?usp=sharing).
+Here we use the fread function to read in a .csv file as a data.table - our **pathToExampleData** argument is just a string that is the path to where we’ve downloaded the [Example morphPreProcessing() Function Output](https://drive.google.com/file/d/1dtgZZuBTPg-uJaWxZy8bOav8mSJs-msY/view?usp=sharing).
 Note that this string must include the name of the file you’ve saved